 I create objects, images and garment forms using thread, wire, fabric, handmade paper, and recycled materials in mixed-media assemblage.
-I am interested in form as a container for thoughts, emotions, desires and archetypal imagery.
+I am interested in form as a container for thoughts, emotions, desires, and archetypal imagery.
 I am inspired by folk art, ritual objects, and traditional textiles.
 Nature is also a primary source of inspiration, imagery, and renewal for me.

 I have been fortunate to exhibit my work often, both in the US and abroad.
 I have a master’s degree in visual arts, teaching experience, and art-related business experience.
 I have a studio practice, occasionally collaborate on commissions, and my life before I was ready to call myself an artist includes a career in arts-related publishing.

-I am an object maker.
 I use the tools and techniques of domestic textile-making, or ‘women’s work,’ to assert the validity of the feminine view.
 The ritual of a repetitive handwork process is meditative and honors my connections to female ancestors.
 I explore light, form and volume in objects that combine soft materials with hard, and delicacy with strength, to move beyond the functionality of craft and disrupt preconceived ideas of “domestic works” and “fine art.”
 My sense of humor often enters into the working process and becomes part of each piece.